How to Make an Arduino at Home

 - Microcontroller Socket * 1

-Schematic And GERBER
+Circuit Schematic and GERBER File

 I utilized the online PCB design tool, EasyEDA, to create my schematic and design the PCB.
 You are welcome to Open them in editor and Download the Gerber file.